dorawyy/cpen321-w24-Get2Class/documentation/Testing_And_Code_Review.md

     2025-03-10 10:55:04.018  7783-7800  E2EEspressoTest         com.example.get2class                D  Test 2: Successfully detect that the user tries to check in when it is too late!
     2025-03-10 09:55:13.472  7783-7800  E2EEspressoTest         com.example.get2class                D  Test 2: Successfully check the user in and award appropriate amount of points when everything is right!
     2025-03-10 09:55:13.767  7783-7800  E2EEspressoTest         com.example.get2class                D  Test 2: Successfully detect that the user tries to check in more than once!
-    2025-03-10 15:55:08.312  7783-7800  E2EEspressoTest         com.example.get2class                D  Test 2: Successfully check the user in when they are late and award appropriate amount of points!
+    2025-03-10 15:55:08.312  7783-7800  E2EEspressoTest         com.example.get2class                D  Test 2: Successfully check the user in when they are late and award appropriate amount of points in 481ms!
     2025-03-11 16:55:04.986  7783-7800  E2EEspressoTest         com.example.get2class                D  Test 2: Successfully detect that the user tries to check in when they are too far away from the class!
     2025-03-11 16:55:04.986  7783-7800  E2EEspressoTest         com.example.get2class                D  Test 2: t2_attendanceTest is finishing ......
     2025-03-11 16:55:04.996  7783-7800  TestRunner              com.example.get2class                I  finished: t2_attendanceTest(com.example.get2class.E2EEspressoTest)